 I thought about this one a lot.
 If you create your own country, you can just collect a part of your citizen’s money as income and corporate taxes and do absolutely nothing with some good chunk of this money.
 What can they do about it?
 Nothing.

 And where does this money even go to?
 In principle, it goes to an army of officers that more often than not, don’t produce any value.
-For any utilities, such as healthcare, roads, municipality expenses etc., you need to pay extra enyway through separate taxes and bills.
+For any utilities, such as healthcare, roads, municipality expenses et cetera, you need to pay extra anyway through separate taxes and bills.

 And that’s yet another genius business model.
-Just stick a flag in the ground, tell people, “hey, we are all equal here!
+Just stick a flag in the ground, and tell people, “hey, we are all equal here!
 We have freedom of speech, religion, and orientation.
-You are welcome to live here with me, you just need to pay 40+ % of our income in taxes.”
+You are welcome to live here with me, you just need to pay 40% plus of our income in taxes.”
 And the money is yours!